VanessaCalimag/cp3402-adjunct-site/README.md

 3. On the Target (New) Website:
    - From Backup &Restore tab click 'scan uploaded backup or received backup'
    - Click restore

+### General Workflow
+Local Development Environment Setup
+   - Ensure you have a local development environment set up on computer
+   - Migrate the live website on local computer
+   - Clone the repository of your project
+Version Control
+   - Commit your changes to your version control system
+   - Push your changes to a remote repository
+Monitor and Test
+   - After deploying to the production server, closely monitor website for any issues or errors
+   - Test the live site to ensure that it functions as expected and that there are no broken links and missing assets